Logo preload

 Field of Dreams

-We decided to move ahead.
+So we decided to move ahead.
 We had enough money, we thought, to make a real effort at commercializing what was a proprietary, competitive advantage.
-We formalized agreements with our partner(s) to rebuild the application but with a focus on creating a product that we could sell.
-We formulated a pricing model, sales & marketing plan, discussed how to support customers, what markets we would pursue first, etc. Once the market saw what we had to offer, who wouldn’t want to buy it?
+First we formalized agreements with our partner(s) to rebuild the application but with a focus on creating a product that we could sell.
+Then we formulated a pricing model, sales & marketing plan, discussed how to support customers, what markets we would pursue first, etc. Once the market saw what we had to offer, who wouldn’t want to buy it?
 Stop me if you’ve heard this one before…

 I failed to identify a single commercial problem that Geodexy could solve, even if we gave it away for free.
 I’ll dispense with an exhaustive rehearsal of all the effort we put forth in building, marketing, selling, and advertising Geodexy – suffice it to say, that it was a disappointing, unsuccessful effort.
 We persisted for three years.
 A costly education.